 - Only One Name: When Chief Brody looks for Quint's name in the phone book, all it's listed under is "Quint".

 - Not So Invincible After All: The shark at first is depicted as an almost supernatural monster, impervious to gunshots and powerful enough to destroy boats and a shark cage with ease.
 Even Brody admits that hunting the shark has become a suicide mission after Hooper got eaten.
 But then on the final day of the shark hunt, shark loses its invincible aura after Quint successfully attaches three barrels on its body.
 Unlike the film, the shark is unable to dive down to the depths because it lacks the strength to pull three barrels for a long period of time, allowing the Orca to track it with ease.
 And these barrels end up exhausting the shark's energy to the point it can no longer swim to keep breathing, causing it to die of suffocation just before it reaches the helpless Brody on the sinking ship.

 - Serendipitous Survival: Ben Gardner's mate isn't with him when the shark kills Ben and destroys his boat due to "something about a dentist appointment."

-- Serial Rapist: Before the shark swam into Amity's waters, one of the few major crime cases in there involved a gardener who raped a total of seven rich women, none of which testified against him in court.
+- Serial Rapist: Before the shark swam into Amity's waters, one of the few major crime cases there involved a gardener who'd raped a total of seven rich women, none of whom were willing to testify against him in court.